-- 4.6 Where a Member in Public Practice agrees to provide materiality guidance, which a Client and its Due Diligence Committee will consider for application to the due diligence process in relation to a Public Document, the Member shall comply with applicable Auditing and Assurance Standards. - 4.7 The materiality guidance provided by the Member in Public Practice should only set out the quantitative matters to be considered by the Client and the Due Diligence Committee and indicate that decisions as to quantitative and qualitative considerations concerning materiality in relation to a specific potential or proposed disclosure are the responsibility of the Client after consideration by its Due Diligence Committee. - 4.8 A Member in Public Practice who is engaged to provide materiality guidance to a Client and its Due Diligence Committee shall issue a Materiality Letter to the Client and the Due Diligence Committee. - 5.
-Roles and obligations of a Member in Public Practice in a due diligence process in connection with a Public Document - 5.1 A Member in Public Practice may be asked to undertake a variety of roles in relation to a due diligence process in connection with a Public Document as: - a) a DDC Member which typically includes: - i) attending meetings of the Due Diligence Committee; - ii) considering information presented to the Due Diligence Committee; - iii) participating in decisions of the Due Diligence Committee; - iv) reading and commenting on drafts of the Public Document; - v) preparing a Due Diligence Sign-Off; and - vi) signing the Due Diligence Committee's report to Those Charged with Governance of the Client; - b) a DDC Observer which typically includes attending some or all meetings of the Due Diligence Committee at the request of the Client and may include performing procedures specified in an Engagement Document and preparing a Due Diligence Sign-Off; or - c) a Reporting Person, reporting to the Client and its Due Diligence Committee on the results of procedures specified in an Engagement Document.
+- 4.6 Where a Member in Public Practice agrees to provide materiality guidance, which a Client and its Due Diligence Committee will consider for application to the due diligence process in relation to a Public Document, the Member shall comply with applicable Auditing and Assurance Standards. - 4.7 The materiality guidance provided by the Member in Public Practice should only set out the quantitative matters to be considered by the Client and the Due Diligence Committee and indicate that decisions as to quantitative and qualitative considerations concerning materiality in relation to a specific potential or proposed disclosure are the responsibility of the Client after consideration by its Due Diligence Committee. - 4.8 A Member in Public Practice who is engaged to provide materiality guidance to a Client and its Due Diligence Committee shall issue a Materiality Letter to the Client and the Due Diligence Committee.

+5. Roles and obligations of a Member in Public Practice in a due diligence process in connection with a Public Document

+- 5.1 A Member in Public Practice may be asked to undertake a variety of roles in relation to a due diligence process in connection with a Public Document as: - a) a DDC Member which typically includes: - i) attending meetings of the Due Diligence Committee; - ii) considering information presented to the Due Diligence Committee; - iii) participating in decisions of the Due Diligence Committee; - iv) reading and commenting on drafts of the Public Document; - v) performing procedures specified in an Engagement Document and preparing a Due Diligence Sign-Off; and - vi) signing the Due Diligence Committee's report to Those Charged with Governance of the Client; - b) a DDC Observer which typically includes attending some or all meetings of the Due Diligence Committee at the request of the Client and may include performing procedures specified in an Engagement Document and preparing a Due Diligence Sign-Off; or - c) a Reporting Person reporting to the Client and its Due Diligence Committee on the results of procedures specified in an Engagement Document.

-A Member in Public Practice may also undertake work for, and provide a report to, the Client on Financial Information and/or Other Specific Information relevant to the Public Document, but with no Involvement in a Due Diligence Committee in connection with a Public Document (i.e. the Member is not a DDC Member, DDC Observer or Reporting Person and does not participate in the Due Diligence Committee in connection with the Public Document in any other capacity).
+A Member in Public Practice may also be asked to undertake Professional Services for, and provide a report to, a Client on Financial Information and/or Other Specific Information relevant to a Public Document, without being a DDC Member, DDC Observer or Reporting Person.